mlflow/mlflow/docs/source/quickstart.rst

 If the specified experiment does not exist, it will be created.

-Storing a model in MLflow
+Store a model in MLflow
 -------------------------

 An MLflow Model is a directory that packages machine learning models and support files in a standard format.
 The directory contains: